Continuous ICT resilience testing for DORA compliance

 Articles 26-27: threat-led penetration testing (TLPT)

-Applies to significant entities only.
+Applies only to entities identified by their competent authority.
 Requires advanced threat simulation with a scope agreed with supervisors.

 Article 19: incident reporting clock